-Riddick’s NFL front office experience spanned more than a decade with the Washington Redskins and Philadelphia Eagles.
+Riddick’s NFL front office experience spanned more than a decade with the Washington Football Team and Philadelphia Eagles.
 He started as a pro scout in Washington (2001-04) before being promoted to director of pro personnel, a position he held for three years (2005-07).
 Riddick then joined the Eagles in 2008 as a scout.
 He was named assistant director of pro personnel in 2009, and, a year later, he was promoted to director of pro personnel (2010-13).

 A ninth round draft choice of the San Francisco 49ers in 1991, Riddick played seven NFL seasons at safety.
-His career included stints with the Atlanta Falcons (1992 and 1996), Cleveland Browns (1993-95) and Oakland Raiders (1998), totaling 172 total tackles and two sacks.
+His career included stints with the Atlanta Falcons (1992 and 1996), Cleveland Browns (1993-95) and Raiders (1998), totaling 172 tackles and two sacks.

 A native of Quakertown, Penn., Riddick graduated from the University of Pittsburgh with a bachelor of arts in economics.
-At Pitt, Riddick was a four-year letterman, a two-time Academic All-America and a team captain his senior season.
-As a prep senior, Riddick was a USA Today and Parade Magazine All-American at Pennridge High School.
+At Pitt, he was a four-year letterman, a two-time Academic All-America and a team captain his senior season.
+As an alumni, he was the keynote speaker at the Pitt Football Kickoff Luncheon in August 2018.